How to restore a cast Iron Bench

 Indeed I have seen on eBay brand new cast iron benches for over £450!
 (7th Jan 2017) So you may even be able to turn it into a way to generate additional income!
 If you do have some woodworking equipment then timber can be purchased from local reclamation yards and reused, costing you even less.

 These pictures should help to see what stages the refurbishment went through.
 At the time of writing the slats need sanding and varnishing at least another two or three coats.
 The underside of the slats need as good a job as the top if it is to remain durable for several years.

 Lessons from the restoration methodology

 Using the paint remover was hard work.
-It took 3 applications of the liquid and a lot of wire brushing, both manual and electrical but we got there in the end.
-Its a nasty chemical, and you have to be very careful when using it.
+It took 3 applications of my liquid and a lot of wire brushing due to the thickness and layers of paint.
+Bear in mind the safety instructions for any such products.

 I should have fitted the slats then numbered them before any varnishing really.
 Because I put a 25%white spirit and 75% yacht varnish mixture on as recommended but then removed some to get the slats to fit.
 Wasting one drying session.

 The slats need to be fitted in order.
 You slide them in the channel but only from the top down.
 So when I trimmed the ends of each slat I marked each one so they go back in the right order.

 The first slat had sharp upper edges, which could have been uncomfortable, so I decided to use a router to have small rounded edges.
 I tried out the right size of edge on a spare slat (bought on eBay as a parcel of 16) before using it on a real one.

 It is not a difficult, or even a skilled task to carry out a good refurbishment.
 You then end up with a high quality piece of garden furniture for less than the price of a cheap bench from a DIY superstore/garden centre.
 A little hard work and some patience and you get something that not only looks nice but will last for years.